dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

    <i class="fab fa-instagram"></i>
    ```

 9. Go back to VS Code and your fontawesome.html file.
-Locate the link for Instagram, and add this code in front of the "Instagram" text for the link, it should now look like the following:
+Locate the link for Instagram, and add this code (and a space) in front of the "Instagram" text for the link, it should now look like the following:

    ```
    <a href="#"><i class="fab fa-instagram"></i> Instagram</a>